stringparser/runtime/docs/stack.md

 - `stackArguments` type unknown, arguments passed down the stack

 _defaults_
-- to a function throwing an error if `runtime.repl` is not active
+- to a function throwing an error if `tornado.repl` is not active
-- to a function that prints a warning when `runtime.repl` is active
+- to a function that prints a warning when `tornado.repl` is active

 ### stack.onHandleCall
 ```js